NinadNirbhavane/BigShop-ecommerce/README.md

-This project was created almost two years ago.
-Since then, there is a newer version of the project which you can find [here](git@github.com:NinadNirbhavane/BigShop-ecommerce.git)
+updatd version of the project which you can find [here](git@github.com:NinadNirbhavane/BigShop-ecommerce.git)

 ---